YouTube Channel ID Finder

 YouTube has three identifiers per channel: the immutable UC… channel ID, the display @handle, and (for legacy channels) a custom URL like /c/channelname.
 The UC… ID is the only one that's permanent and required by YouTube's Data API, channel RSS feeds, and many third-party tools — but YouTube doesn't expose it in the UI for channels with handles or custom URLs.

-This tool resolves any channel reference to its UC… ID using YouTube's oEmbed endpoint first (clean, supported, fast) with a CORS-proxy HTML fallback for edge cases where oEmbed fails.
-The UC… ID is the safe reference for long-term automation — it survives channel name changes, handle changes, and ownership transfers.
+This tool resolves any channel reference — an @handle, a custom URL, or a video link — to its UC… ID.
+That ID is the safe reference for long-term automation: it survives channel name changes, handle changes, and ownership transfers.
 Pair it with the video ID extractor for full URL parsing coverage.

 Related tools